arielherself/espresso/README.md

 A Delaware judge set an October start date in the trial between **Elon Musk** and **Twitter** , rejecting Mr Musk’s bid to hold it next year.
 A long delay, and the uncertainty around the deal, harms Twitter “every hour of every day”, argued its lawyers.
 The social-media firm sued Mr Musk after he sought to [abandon his agreement to buy it](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up) for $44bn.

+ **Volodymyr Zelensky** , Ukraine’s president, sacked the deputy head of the domestic intelligence agency, days after he had dismissed the agency’s boss and Ukraine’s prosecutor-general.
+Mr Zelensky has criticised senior officials for acting too slowly to root out pro-Russian sympathisers in government.
+One of his allies said more such purges were likely, given the extent to which Russian agents had “secretly entrenched themselves”.

  **China’s** government warned it would take “forceful measures” if **Nancy Pelosi** , speaker of America’s House of Representatives, visits **Taiwan** .
 The <em>Financial Times</em> reported that Ms Pelosi plans to visit the island, which China claims, next month.
 Ms Pelosi would be the most senior American lawmaker to visit Taiwan since Newt Gingrich travelled to the island as speaker in 1997.

+Listen to an abridged version of the subscriber-only briefing.

  **China** reported almost 700 new cases of **covid-19** on Monday, its highest tally in nearly two months.
 Most cases were recorded in the southern region of Guangxi and the north-western province of Gansu.
 Lockdowns have been imposed in both places.
 In Shanghai, the financial capital, officials launched a campaign to test around 20m people to [prevent another lockdown](https://www.economist.com/finance-and-economics/2022/06/16/in-stamping-out-covid-china-has-stomped-on-confidence).

-Listen to an abridged version of the subscriber-only briefing.

  **France’s** government offered nearly €10bn to nationalise the struggling nuclear energy operator **EDF** .
 The government already owns 84% of the company but will make an offer of €12 per share to minority shareholders to take full control.
 The offer is a 53% premium on EDF’s closing price before the nationalisation plan was announced in early July.
 Shares in the company rose nearly 15% in early trading on the news.

 The London listing of **Arm** , a British chip designer, was delayed amid Britain’s political instability, according to the <em>Financial Times</em>.
 SoftBank, the company’s Japanese owner, had been lobbied by British politicians to list Arm, one of Britain’s few tech [success stories](https://www.economist.com/business/2022/06/22/why-everyone-wants-arm), in London.
 Though SoftBank had considered a dual-listing in London and New York, the resignation of Boris Johnson, Britain’s prime minister, reportedly prompted a change of plan.

-Swedish-born pop artist **Claes Oldenburg** , known for turning everyday objects into monumental sculptures, died in Manhattan.
-The 93-year-old artist’s subjects included a baseball bat, an apple core and a [clothespeg](https://www.economist.com/christmas-specials/2016/12/24/a-celebration-of-the-oddly-modern-oddly-mystical-clothespeg).
-In 2009 his sculpture “Typewriter Eraser” sold for $2.2m at auction in New York.

  **Fact of the day:** £30.5bn, the opening market capitalisation of Haleon, the largest new entrant on the London Stock Exchange since 2011.
 [Read the full article](https://www.economist.com/britain/2022/07/18/haleons-listing-shows-the-woes-of-the-london-stock-exchange).